sotnir/tni2022/_episodes/09-day-2-medical-software-dev.md

 ---
-title: "Addressing Clinical Research Questions Using Neuroimaging"
-start_time: 810
-start: true
+title: "Medical Software Development"
-teaching: 45
+teaching: 50
-exercises: 15
+exercises: 0
 questions:
 - "What have we learned?"
 objectives: